typedwires/nn_mnist/README.md

 To circumvent issues related to saturation and zero-value weights, the implementation incorporates certain assumptions about the network.
 For weight initialization, the code samples from a normal distribution with a mean of zero and a standard deviation equal to the inverse of the square root of the number of links into a node.
 The network employs the sigmoid activation function and the L2 loss function.
 Backpropagation is used to minimize errors within the weights.

+The notebook is broken down in the following categories:

+Defining the Neural Network
+Training the Neural Network
+Testing the Neural Network
+Example Calculations